-Axiom scheme H3$'$ is negligible (we do not use it in the below proofs and it will be implied by H8$'$, see below), but in this form our axiomatisation contains - in some sense - the original axioms for $\shf_{p,e}$ given in \cite{MW}.
-Axioms H0$'$, H4$'$-H7$'$ are the same as H0, H4-H7 respectively.
-Axioms H1 and H3 from the original theory are simply special cases of axioms H1$'$ and H3$'$ from our modification.
-Axiom scheme H2 from the original theory, if expressed using only symbols from $\mathcal{L}_{MW}$, contains some information about the standard iterativity (which is actually, the main source of problems), so it is different from the new one.
+\begin{remark} \begin{enumerate} \item Axiom scheme H3$'$ is negligible (we do not use H3$'$ in the below proofs and it will be implied by the axiom H8$'$, which will be defined later), but we keep it, because in this form our axiomatization contains - in some sense - the original axioms for $\shf_{p,e}$ given in Definition \ref{shf_org}.

+\item The axioms included in H0$'$, H4$'$-H7$'$ are the same as those included in H0, H4-H7 respectively.
+Axiom schemes H1 and H3 from the original theory are simply special cases of axiom schemes H1$'$ and H3$'$ from our modification.

+\item Axiom scheme H2 from the original theory, if expressed using only symbols from $\mathcal{L}_{MW}$, contains some information about the standard iterativity (again - which is actually the main source of problems).
+The new one is independent from any iterativity rules.
 However, both the old H2 and the new H2$'$ axiom schemes code the generalized Leibniz rule.